shakacode/use-ssr-computation.macro/README.md

   };
 };
 ```

+- `getCurrentResult` function returns the last result returned by the computation.
+It will return null if the computation hasn't been executed yet (not cached before and the `compute` function returned `NoResult`).
+- `next` function is used to update the result.
+It takes one argument which is the new result.

 ### Using Subscriptions in Your App
 After a computation is initially fetched, you can subscribe to updates using the fetchSubscriptions function: